aftergracepoint1/aftergracepoint.github.io/how-gracepoint-operates.md

 - not having roommates
 - dating anyone who isn't a member of Gracepoint

-**All organic, no formula**
+**”There’s no formula”**

-In an interview posted on [Gracepoint Under The Hood](https://www.gracepointonline.org/church-culture-and-practices){:target="_blank"}, Pastor Ed claims his ministry is "very organic" and "there’s no formula."
-We will leave it to the reader to decide if those descriptions are accurate.
+In an interview with the Southern Baptist Convention (SBC), Pastor Ed describes his ministry as "very organic" and "there’s no formula."
+This appears at odds with the strong structure outlined above, but we will leave it to the reader to decide if those descriptions are accurate.

+*Primary Source:* [Gracepoint Under The Hood](https://www.gracepointonline.org/church-culture-and-practices){:target="_blank"}

 [NEEDS FACT CHECK/CONTEXT]

-**Everything is permissible… for the leadership** Ironically, Gracepoint leadership, as much as it prides itself in its strong stances and boundaries, isn't above breaking a rule or two itself.
+**Everything is permissible (for the leadership)**

+Ironically, Gracepoint leadership, as much as it prides itself in its strong stances and boundaries, isn't above breaking a rule or two itself.
 During the start of COVID-19 when testing was scarce, Gracepoint handed out test request forms to its members, which would allow them to get tested before the general public.
 Interestingly, they were signed by an *orthopedist*, and the email was linked to Steve Suh (one of the top Gracepoint ministry leaders, not a doctor), and the "primary practice" address was 1275 Harbor Bay Parkway, which is Gracepoint's HQ.

 **Primary Source:** [COVID-19 test requisition forms](https://i.imgur.com/DbqKVKI.jpg)

-### How Gracepoint Views Outsiders
+### How Gracepoint Views Others

 **New attendees**